fahimkhan-git/seher-ai-chat/README.md

 1. **Branching** – create feature branches from `main`, open PRs, and rely on CI to lint/build the widget.
 2. **Environments** – maintain separate `.env` files (or remote secrets) for local, staging, and production.
-3. **Backups & Monitoring** – forward API logs to your log aggregator, enable uptime checks, and snapshot the data directory (or MongoDB) regularly.
+3. **Backups & Monitoring** – forward API logs to your log aggregator, enable uptime checks, and snapshot the data directory regularly.
 4. **Testing** – add Jest/Playwright suites as you expand functionality; wire them into CI before merging to main.

 ---